ROWAN UNIVERSITY POLICY

 Following an Initial Report, the Institution will submit an Annual Report to the PHS Funding Agency to provide the information on the status of the financial conflict of interest and any changes to the management plan.

-- If the COIC's decision is that the research cannot proceed, the investigator(s), the investigator's Chair, and the RowanSOM Dean will be notified of this decision.
+- If the COIC's decision is that the research cannot proceed, the investigator(s), the investigator, the investigator's Chair, Director of Research Compliance, Vice President for Research, and the Senior Associate Research Dean will be notified of this decision.
 The funding agency or sponsor will be notified of the existence of the conflict of interest prior to any expenditure of any funds under the Funding Agreement and in the case of a PHS award, with an Initial Report as described above.

-- If the final decision is that a conflict of interest exists but can go forward under conditions specified, the RowanSOM Research Dean shall note this interest in an initial report to the PHS funding agency or sponsor of the identification of the conflict of interest prior to the expenditure of any funds under the Funding Agreement.
-If the final decision includes conditions or restrictions to manage, reduce or eliminate the conflict, the RowanSOM Research Dean shall provide within the initial report to the funding agency or sponsor details of how the conflict of interest has been eliminated or acceptably managed or reduced.
+- If the final decision is that a conflict of interest exists but can go forward under conditions specified, the Office of Research Compliance shall note this interest in an initial report to the PHS funding agency or sponsor of the identification of the conflict of interest prior to the expenditure of any funds under the Funding Agreement.
+If the final decision includes conditions or restrictions to manage, reduce or eliminate the conflict, the Office of Research Compliance shall provide within the initial report to the funding agency or sponsor details of how the conflict of interest has been eliminated or acceptably managed or reduced.

 - Project number